 First, of course, make it clear that continuous learning is an important activity in the business.
 Managers can learn more about business strategy and what works and what doesn’t through continuous learning, even if it’s only reading.
 It’s estimated that the most successful people, such as Microsoft’s Bill Gates and Tesla’s Elon Musk spend at least 5 hours a week reading.
 That’s one hour per day, and most people can carve out at least that much time.

 Second, bring in consultants to teach on occasion.
 Choose areas where you need to develop competencies.
-These can range from gaining more knowledge of search engine optimization (SEO) practices to learning a language spoken in a country into which your company will be expanding.
+These can range from gaining more knowledge of search engine optimization (SEO) practices from an seo consultant Leicester to learning a language spoken in a country into which your company will be expanding.

 The more employees see everyone modeling new learning, the more continuous learning will be valued and embraced.

 Encourage employees to teach each other new skills.

 Recognize How People Learn